Come to Camp

 Become a 2015 Staff Member!

-We have reached our capacity for counselors for this year, but we are always in need of volunteers year-round!
+We are always in need of volunteers year-round!
 To apply to be a counselor Click Here!
 (Make sure to apply to the BYU chapter, the application is free) For additional involvement information visit the “Get Involved” page.
 We also recommend following us on facebook for updates to events throughout the year.

 Summary of Major Staff Positions

 Cabin counselors are the foundation of a successful camp.
 The majority of the staff needed will be “cabin counselors”.
 Responsibilities before camp include: participation at Fall/Spring reunions, actively attend other Camp Kesem events, learn camp songs, attend 20 hours of counselor trainings, complete online safety training, and fundraise at least $500.
 Counselors guide the youth through various activities and are the first line of leadership for the kids.

 Program Counselors are cabin counselors who take on additional responsibility to plan, organize and execute the individual activities at camp.
 Each sub-activity has two program leaders.
 Available opportunities are in: Drama, Arts and Crafts, Outdoor Adventure and Sports.
 Before camp responsibilities include the same mentioned for cabin counselors as well as forming committees and directing necessary planning and preparations for meaningful Drama, Sports, etc. activities during the week of camp.